 - Explain why you want the role;

-- Describe your successes working in policy development, NHS service design/management, implementation science, qualitative research or a related field.
+- Describe your successes working in policy development, NHS service design/management, implementation science, qualitative research or a related field; and

-If any of your experience is particularly relevant to role responsibilities in the job description, please highlight this in your letter.
+- Highlight if any of your other experience is particularly relevant to role responsibilities in the job description.

 First round interviews

-A shortlist of candidates will be invited for a first interview on Thursday 24th or Friday 25th January with members from the Autistica and National Autistic Society Policy and Public Affairs Teams.
+A shortlist of candidates will be invited for a first interview on Thursday 12th March.

 We will inform all applicants about whether they have been shortlisted but will unfortunately be unable to provide feedback on applications at this stage.